abbas-taher/decision-tree-algorithm-example/README.md

 What I mean here is that the decision tree has decided to classify all \[1,1] as yes and a maybe is only returned when the data is \[0,0]

+Overall using a decision-tree is simple, you take any data record and start traversing the tree based on the values of the feature columns.
+However, users should understand it special issues to full appreciate its limitations.

 ## Concluding Remarks
-We can clearly see now after this deep dive that the PageRank sample program that comes with Spark 2.0 looks deceivingly simple.
+We can clearly see now after this deep dive that the Decision Tree sample program looks deceivingly simple.
 The code is both compact and efficient.
-To understand how things actually work requires a deeper understanding of Spark RDDs, Spark's Scala based functional API, as well as Page Ranking formula.
-Programming in Spark 2.0 requires unraveling those RDDs that are implicitly generated on your behalf.
+To understand how things actually work requires a deeper understanding of machine learning, Entropy, Python language as well as recursive programming.